ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/QuadSPI.md

-<h2 id="quadspi-port">QuadSPI</h2>
+<h2 id="quadspi-port">QuadSPI (QSPI) </h2>

-Implementing QSPI enables Mbed OS to communicate with compliant external SPI devices much faster than via standalone SPI due to the inclusion of up to four data lines between the host and a device.
+Implementing QSPI enables Mbed OS to communicate with compliant external SPI devices much faster than with standalone SPI due to the inclusion of up to four data lines between the host and a device.

 The most common use case is for external memory to use as additional data storage.